How I Created This Floating Cookies Photo (With Kabob Sticks + Photoshop)

 Learn how to create a floating cookie photograph at home using wooden skewers, a single light, and simple Photoshop compositing—no expensive gear required.

-Studio Basics is where you learn how to build real photography setups in real spaces — garages, spare rooms, kitchens, and small home studios — using practical lighting, simple modifiers, and repeatable workflows that actually work.
+Studio Basics is where I talk about building real photography setups in real spaces — garages, spare rooms, kitchens, and small home studios — using practical lighting, simple modifiers, and the repeatable workflows I use that actually work.

-If you’ve ever thought, “I don’t have a studio — I just have a space,” this is where that space starts producing professional images.
+If you’ve ever thought, “I don’t have a studio — I just have a little space,” I’m right there with you.
+Let’s see if we can make that space a place that starts producing professional images.

 Learn how to create a floating cookie photograph at home using wooden skewers, a single light, and simple Photoshop compositing—no expensive gear required.